18 Taking a Stand

 Neither Caleb or Conall responded to their father.
 Josah stood and walked over to the map posted on the wall behind them.
 He ran his finger from Rona Island, inside Liez Bay, to Bon Abbi.

 “The world seems so broad and spacious when you see it on parchment.
 It’s a different place when you experience it firsthand.
 Now when I look at Bon Abbi on this map, I see the faces of people who trust me.”

 He turned towards Captain Munro.
 “All these years on the Molly Red or Rona Island, I’ve watched you care for people.
 You paid the debt for those indentured, offered freedom, and gave them a place at your table.
 I know what you’ve done for me.”

 The Captain couldn’t hold his gaze anymore.
 “I can’t change the world, but I can try to improve my little corner.”

 Josah came back to the table.
 “That’s all I want to do!
 Bon Abbi happens to be my corner.”

 Captain Munro tapped the tabletop with his fingers, clearing his throat a few times.
 Josah leaned closer, commanding attention.
 “Sir, I would be proud to call you, father.
 All I ask is to allow me the opportunity to make a difference.
 Isn’t that what a son should do?”

 Leaning back on his chair, Munro placed his hands on his head.
-He closed his eyes and tightened lip, then nodded his head.
+He closed his eyes and tightened his lip, then nodded his head.
 “Alright, I’ll take you and Conall back to Southport.
-It’s time the Evermores take a stand.
+It’s time the Evermores took a stand.
 But Caleb stays!”

-The youngest Evermore protested.
-He stopped when he realized he couldn’t change his father’s mind.
+The youngest Evermore protested but stopped.
+He knew his father wouldn’t change his mind.
 “Alright, I’ll stay.”